 Key Difference – APR vs Note Rate

 Both individuals and businesses apply for loans to fulfill capital requirements.
 Loans for capital projects and mortgage loans are common types of such loans.
 APR (Annual Percentage Rate) and Note rate are two important rates than should be considered before selecting a suitable borrowing option.
-The key difference between APR and Note Rate is that APR represents the actual costs of a borrowing, including the additional costs associated while Note Rate demonstrates the cost which is applicable for the burrowing alone, excluding other associated costs.
+The key difference between APR and Note Rate is that APR represents the actual costs of a borrowing, including the additional costs associated while Note Rate demonstrates the cost which is applicable for the borrowing alone, excluding other associated costs.

 What is APR?